ryan-thomas32/megr2157-portfolio/docs/assignments/A04/index.md

 | Deflection | $\delta$ | ? |

 ##### Free Body Diagram and Calculations
-The image link below shows my process of calculations for finding all the values and unknowns for feature 2
+The image link below shows my process of calculations for finding all the values and unknowns for Feature 2

 I followed the same process as Feature 1, writing my equations out symbolically before plugging in any numbers.
 The main difference is that the bottom arms are fixed at the wall bolts, so the moment uses the arm length plus the shaft length.
 The end of the arms also carries both a force and a moment, so the deflection equation has two terms.
 <img width="1704" height="2196" alt="CamScanner 9-17-26 03 18n" src="https://github.com/user-attachments/assets/01cb3e17-df9a-4138-8d62-2712aa6f7a6d" />